-Before you request an Administrative Review by the Board, you must exercise all right of recourse actions with APS:
+Before you request an appeal to the Appeal Tribunal, you must exercise all right to recourse actions with APS:

-If you have a concern with a decision by APS and want more information,contact us by phone or send a message through the Secure Mailbox on mypensionplan.ca.
-We will answer your questions or explain the Plan rules.
+If you have a concern with a decision made by APS and want more information,contact APS to speak to the Client Service Advocate or send a message through the Secure Messages in Your Pension Profile.
+They will answer your questions or explain the Plan’s provisions.

-Ask for an initial review of the decision.
+Your notice of objection should specify that you are asking for a review of the decision.
 Be sure to detail your concern with the decision and why you believe it should be reviewed.
-Please also include your name, address and employer, if applicable, in the letter.
+Please also include your name, address and employer in the notice of objection.

-Your request for an initial review by APS should be made in writing within 30 days from the date you were informed of the decision with which you disagree.
+Your notice of objection requesting an initial review by APS must be delivered in writing within 60 days from the date you received the decision with which you disagree.

-APS will closely examine your request, the information in your file and the decision, to ensure the Plan’s legislation and/or APS' administrative procedures and policies have been correctly followed and applied.
+APS management will closely examine your request, the information in your file and the decision.
+They will ensure the Plan’s provisions and/or administrative procedures and policies have been correctly followed and applied.
 APS will then respond to you in writing with its findings.

 If you still have concerns and would like to explore alternative solutions, you may request APS to engage in an informal resolution process.
 To initiate an informal resolution process, write a letter to PSPP Client Service Advocate (c/o Alberta Pensions Services Corporation: 5103 Windermere Boulevard SW, Edmonton, AB T6W 0S9) or contact APS through Secure Messages in Your Pension Profile.